rsm-gh/akbl/README.md

 ### GUI: After making changes to a theme, the changes are not applied

 This is because the themes need to be saved before applying them.
 Any unsaved change will not be recognized by the daemon.
+To avoid this problem, enable Auto Save: `Settings > Auto Save`.

 ### GUI: What's the function of the tempo button / clock icon / right-top corner button?